-HII has adopted a conflict minerals policy and related procedures focused on HII's commitment to sourcing components and materials from suppliers that share its ethical values and that support compliance with the Securities and Exchange Commission's regulations, as well as HII's disclosure obligations related to conflict minerals.
+HII has adopted a conflict minerals policy and related procedures focused on HII's commitment to sourcing components and materials from suppliers that share its ethical values and that support compliance with the SEC's regulations, as well as HII's disclosure obligations related to conflict minerals.
 HII's policy is summarized on our website at: https://hii.com/legal/conflict-minerals-report/.
 HII supports the sourcing of conflict minerals from the DRC through smelters that have been independently verified as "conflict-free."
 The conflict minerals policy and related procedures have guided HII's development of internal systems, supply chain due diligence efforts, and Reasonable Country of Origin Inquiry ("RCOI").

-HII's efforts related to conflict minerals include: maintaining internal policies, procedures, practices, processes, and systems designed to obtain information about 3TGs that may be incorporated into HII's products and their origin; improving transparency through our product supply chain; and, more generally, providing knowledge to and achieving engagement from our suppliers concerning the requisite conflict minerals issues.
-Additionally, HII belongs to and participates with professional organizations that devote time and focus to understanding conflict minerals matters and how to appropriately obtain accurate data about the sources of conflict minerals.
+HII's efforts related to conflict minerals include: maintaining internal policies, procedures, practices, processes, and systems designed to obtain information about 3TGs that may be incorporated into HII's products and their origin; improving transparency through our product supply chain; and, more generally, engaging with our suppliers, as appropriate, concerning conflict minerals.
+Additionally, HII belongs to, and participates with, professional organizations that devote time and focus to understanding conflict minerals matters and how to appropriately obtain accurate data about the sources of conflict minerals.
 Through these organizations, HII has supported measures to encourage our supply chain to understand and comply with the Rule.